HorizenOfficial/evm-documentation/docs/02-connect/01-get_a_wallet.md

 <img src="/img/docs/get-started/gobie-cobalteon-manageacct-rename.png" alt="Cobalt ManageAcct Rename" width="300" height="200" />
 </p>

-3. Toggle the **eye icon** next to the wallet name you want to be visible or not.
+3. Toggle the **Eye icon** next to the wallet name you want to be visible or not.
 This option does not delete the account but rather hides the account in the setting option.

 <p>
 <img src="/img/docs/get-started/gobie-cobalteon-manageacct-visible.png" alt="Cobalt ManageAcct Visible" width="300" height="200" />